 UT Dallas Substantive Change Policy - UTDPP1094

 The purpose of this policy is to establish the UT Dallas responsibilities and required procedures for timely notification of substantive changes to SACSCOC.
-The policy complies with the SACSCOC Principles of Accreditation: Foundation for Quality Enhancement and the SACSCOC Substantive Change for SACSCOC Accredited Institutions Policy in adherence with United States Department of Education Regulations 34 CFR 602.22 Substantive Change.
+The policy complies with the SACSCOC Principles of Accreditation: Foundation for Quality Enhancement and the SACSCOC Substantive Change Policy and Procedures in adherence with United States Department of Education Regulations 34 CFR 602.22 Substantive changes and other reporting requirements.

-This policy applies to any university employee who can initiate, review, or approve changes that are considered substantive according to the current version of the SACSCOC Substantive Change for SACSCOC Accredited Institutions Policy.
+This policy applies to any university employee who can initiate, review, or approve changes that are considered substantive according to the current version of the SACSCOC Substantive Change Policy and Procedures.
 In academic affairs, this includes faculty, assistant and associate deans, deans, vice provosts, and the provost.
 Other university officials in the Office of Research, Procurement Management, or the International Center might be asked to review or approve a substantive change initiative.
 Further, a substantive change may come directly to the attention of the president, vice presidents, or the university attorney.
-These individuals are responsible for timely notification of substantive changes to the Assistant Provost for Policy and Program Coordination, who is responsible for notifying or seeking approval from SACSCOC as appropriate for the substantive change.
+These individuals are responsible for timely notification of substantive changes to the Associate Provost for Policy and Program Coordination, who is responsible for notifying or seeking approval from SACSCOC as appropriate for the substantive change.

 Types of Substantive Changes